 In addition to generating revenues from power generation, renewable energy assets in both GB and ISEM markets can generate additional revenues from balancing and ancillary services.
 These services are provided to the transmission or network operator to assist with stable operation of the transmission network, including to mitigate some of the challenges that intermittent renewable generation has posed for the power system.
-Some of the services for which generators can earn financial incentives include fast frequency response, operating reserve and reactive power.
+Some of the services for which generators can earn financial incentives include fast frequency response, operating reserve and reactive power, and provide revenue opportunities for the respective wind farms in the portfolio that bid to provide these services.